Case Study: Secure Biometric Authentication Solution Based On Data Science

 forming a vision within 2 days of brainstorming

-Medical software and storage of private health information have advanced requirements towards security and precision—and secure access is the first step.
-Modern medical software should have an opportunity to replace password-based authentication with more secure biometric means, easily accessible on mobile devices.
+Storage of private and sensitive information presupposes advanced requirements towards security and reliability—and secure access is the first step.
+Modern enterprise software should have an opportunity to replace password-based authentication with more secure biometric means, easily accessible on mobile devices.

-Such was the idea that the CTO of the client company addressed us with.
-During his personal visit to our office, which lasted mere 2 days, we managed to form the vision and workflow of the future software product, as well as a tech stack for implementation.
+Such was the idea that the client addressed us with—and within 2 days we brainstormed and documented the vision and workflow of the future software product, as well as a tech stack for implementation.

 Building a microservice-based architecture

 The product is based on microservice architecture, which allows to distribute the scope conveniently.
 Each microservice becomes a separate subproject with its specific functionality, which makes it easier in writing, support, and enhancement.
 This also allowed us to select optimal languages and frameworks according to the goals and specifics of each microservice.

 What we eventually received was high-quality, failsafe and horizontally scalable code with pipelined parallelism, independent updates, and wise distribution of developer effort with next to no down time.

 The biometric authentication flow includes facial capture and voice recognition.
 In order to make the product fast and not overload the front end, each step is performed on the server side.

 There was an obstacle, however: audio/video streaming was available for all platforms bar iOS, where MediaStream Recording API is not supported by browsers.
 The problem was solved with OpenTok, an off-the-shelf WebRTC service that was integrated with the product and covered iOS just as perfectly.